grafana/google-sheets-datasource/docs/sources/_index.md

 # Google Sheets data source plugin for Grafana

-The GitHub data source plugin for Grafana lets you to query the GitHub API in Grafana so you can visualize your GitHub repositories and projects.
+The Google Sheets data source plugin for Grafana lets you to visualize your Google Spreadsheets in Grafana.
+It uses the Google Sheets API to read the data and allow you to define the query inside the editor to view in a Dashboard panel.

-{{< docs/play title="GitHub data source plugin demo" url="https://play.grafana.org/d/cdgx261sa1ypsa/3-single-repo-with-override-examples" >}}
+{{< docs/play title="GitHub data source plugin demo" url="https://play.grafana.org/d/ddkar8yanj56oa/visualizing-google-sheets-data" >}}

-## Query types

-The plugin supports the following query types:

-- Commits
-- Issues
-- Contributors
-- Tags
-- Releases
-- Pull requests
-- Labels
-- Repositories
-- Milestones
-- Packages
-- Vulnerabilities
-- Projects
-- Stargazers
-- Workflows
-- Workflow usage

-## Supported features

-With the plugin you can:

-- Visualize queries
-- Use template variables
-- Configure Annotations
-- Cache queries

-## Caching

-Caching on this plugin is always enabled.

-{{< admonition type="note" >}}
-To work around [GitHub's rate limiting](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28), the plugin caches requests aggressively.

-This can mean that it takes up to five minutes for a new pull request, commit, or issue to show up in a query.
-{{< /admonition >}}

 ## Requirements

 To use the GitHub data source plugin, you will need:

-- A free [GitHub](https://github.com/) or a [GitHub Enterprise](https://github.com/enterprise) account.
+- A [Google account](https://support.google.com/accounts/answer/27441?hl=en) to create the API key for Google Sheets.
 - Any of the following Grafana editions:
   - Grafana OSS server.
   - A [Grafana Cloud](https://grafana.com/pricing/) stack.